TanStack/router/docs/src/pages/overview.md

 - Route Matching.
 Path matching for routes is really only a small part of what a decently designed route tree can do.
 Being able to match on search params (in its many flavors) should not be considered a "plugin" or afterthought.
 It should be one of the most integrated and powerful parts of the API.
 - Parsing/Serialization.
 I'm talking about full-customization here; BYO stringifier/parser.
 - Immutability & Structural Sharing.
 This one is tricky to explain, but essentially it will save you from the inevitable infinite side-effect rerenders.
-- Compression & Readablity.
+- Compression & Readability.
 While not out-of-the-box, this is usually desired, so making it simple to get should be as simple as including a library.
 - Low-level declarative APIs to manipulate query state (think `<Link>`, `<Navigate>` and `useNavigate`).
 This is one where most routers can't or won't go.
 To do this correctly, you have to buy into your search-param APIs whole-sale at the core of the architecture and provide them as a consistent experience through the entire library.

 Let's just say React Location doesn't skimp on search params.
 It handles all of this out of the box and goes the extra mile!